JavaDev1983/WordSearchHVDR/README.md

 5. Variable `maxWordAttempts` - number of attempts to found a word from the repository that is equal to or less than `maxWordLength` (set to 100).

+6. Variable `enableShowResultButton` - ability to show or hide the `Show Result` button (set to true).

 > Note: Each of the above variables will affect the app performance and most be changed with caution.

+---

 ## App Word Repository

 Class `WordRepository` contain a list of 40 words as a simple repository.
-* The length of the word vary.
-For example, Imperceptible is 13 characters and will never be selected for a gameboard dimension of 12x12.
+* The length of the word varies.
+For example, *Imperceptible* is 13 characters and will never be selected for a gameboard dimension of 12x12.
 * Variable `wordSet` is a Set and duplicate words will not exist.

-> Note: It's worth mentioning that this is not a best practice and `WordRepository` should be using a SQLite/Room database.
+> Note: It's worth mentioning that this is not a best practice and `WordRepository` should be referencing a SQLite/Room database.

 ---